“You will be expelled from the [places of worship], and … those who kill you will think that by doing this they are serving God.”

 See, e.g., https://fas.org/sgp/crs/misc/R46534.pdf

 FWIW, I’m not aware of a Religious Exemption Act.
-I think Bob is referring to the part of the Equality Act that says ‘‘The Religious Freedom Restoration Act of 1993 … shall not provide” a claim or defense under the amended statutes.
+Part of the Equality Act that says ‘‘The Religious Freedom Restoration Act of 1993 … shall not provide” a claim or defense under the amended statutes.
 RFRA was enacted to mandate a higher level of scrutiny for 1st Amendment religious claims than the Supreme Court applied in what was essentially a 5-4 decision in ’97, Smith v OR (a decision written by Justice Scalia).
 Basically, Congress, appearing to react more to the outcome in that specific case than what the legal standards would mean, passed a law, RFRA, that included an even stricter standard than Scalia applied.
 Most everybody, including the ACLU, supported it then, and it passed 97-3 in the Senate.
 Since then, many have realized it was a poorly written and insufficiently considered act, having a broader impact than realized then.
 Part of RFRA has been found unconstitutional already.
 The part of the Equality Act quoted above is essentially a reset on that law and means that the US Supreme Court can decide whether the 1st Amendment requires a heightened strict-scrutiny test for the amended statute or not, rather than having Congress mandate that it does.
 It doesn’t remove religious exemptions, but it does mean that asserted religious exemptions for such civil rights violations are evaluated under Constitutional standards, like they have been all along except for the last 20 years (and even during that 20 years, part of the change was found unconstitutional).